Wisconsin Voters And The State Of The Union

 GONYEA: Wallace is just as interested that a congressman from Wisconsin, Paul Ryan, who chairs the House Budget Committee, has been selected by Republicans to deliver the official response to the State of the Union.

-Ms. JEAN KITTELSON (President, Sheboygan City Council): I think he's doing fine.
+JEAN KITTELSON: I think he's doing fine.
 The president has a tough job.
 It's tough.

 GONYEA: As for what Kittelson wants to hear from Mr. Obama tonight?